Anomalous Heat Transfer in Nonequilibrium Quantum Systems

 For this model the initial heat transfer rate vanishes $d\mathcal{Q}/dt=0$.
-Phase transition between the AHT and the normal heat transfer is shown in Fig. \ref{triparitite_contour}, which we obtained by calculating the initial heat transfer convexity,
+Phase transition between the AHT and the normal heat transfer is shown in Fig. \ref{triparitite_contour}, which we can obtain by calculating the initial heat transfer convexity,